This article was originally published on Nov. 13, 2019. It was updated on Nov. 5, 2020.

 Even impulse shoppers are savvy shoppers.
 This isn’t their first rodeo — 84% of Americans are shopping online for something at any given time.

-As an added bonus, Google uses security as a ranking factor, so not only will it bolster user trust, potentially convert more shoppers, but it will also help with your SEO.
+As an added bonus, Google uses security as a ranking factor, so not only will it bolster user trust and potentially convert more shoppers, but it will also help with your SEO.
 Refer to this guide for more info on choosing and installing an SSL certificate for your site.

 8. Consider targeted promotions